 Scorpio Bulkers Inc. Announces the Sale of an Ultramax Vessel

 MONACO, Oct.
-15, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell
+21, 2020 (GLOBE NEWSWIRE) -- Scorpio Bulkers, Inc. (NYSE: SALT) (the “Company”) announced today that the Company has entered into an agreement with an unaffiliated third party to sell

-the SBI Hera, an Ultramax bulk carrier built in 2016, for approximately $18.5 million.
+the SBI Zeus, an Ultramax bulk carrier built in 2016, for approximately $18.5 million.
 Delivery of the vessel is expected to take place in the fourth quarter of 2020.

 About Scorpio Bulkers Inc.